phtgraph/temporal_classification/README.md

 ## Contact Network Models and Random Temporal Graphs

 Add your graph classification parameters in the `config.json` file.
+Some sample parameters are added, with variable descriptions.